Almost a third of Americans have not paid rent this month, new data says.

-And last month, 81% of tenants had paid their rent by March 5.

-This is proof of how the coronavirus pandemic is devastating the American labor market and, therefore, the financial health of Americans.
+This is further evidence of how the coronavirus pandemic is affecting the US job market and, therefore, the financial health of Americans.

-But most rental properties are privately owned and therefore ineligible, although some multi-family homeowners with federally guaranteed mortgages can withhold payments until they evict their tenants.

-While the data is concerning, it needs to be put into context, said Priscilla Almodovar, CEO of Enterprise Community Partners, a national non-profit organization developing affordable housing.
+While the data is concerning, it needs to be put into context, said Priscilla Almodovar, CEO of Enterprise Community Partners, a national non-profit organization that develops affordable housing.

-In addition, according to Almodovar, there were probably logistical difficulties for those who paid the rent on time in April.
+Almodovar said there were likely logistical difficulties for those who paid the rent on time in April.
 Many offices have been closed and standard operating procedures for much of daily life have been disrupted.
 The 5th of the month, often when late fees are incurred and at the end of the NMHC investigation period, also fell on a Sunday.

-We will not do it really get an accurate picture of the impact of millions of people applying for unemployment until May, she said.
+We won’t really have a clear idea of the impact of millions of people applying for unemployment until May, she said.

 “People were working in March.
 The April rent may have come from their savings,” said Almodovar.
 “The rent check is probably the first thing they pay.
 Now they may be unemployed, and we don’t know what resources will get them in time for May.”

-Note: Clarification: this story has been updated to clarify that National Multifamily Housing Council data shows that 31% of some American tenants had not paid rent by April 5.